yongzhengqi/qWeather/README.md

 a python project to get real time weather information

 # How to use
+1. Donwload qWeather.py and city_code.py
-You just need to type the name of the city which you want to know its weather
+2. Click qWeather.py and enter the name of the city which you want to know its weather

 ps: Only support citys in china